mziwisky/covidnames/README.md

    - uh... how to distinguish between a refresh on a game you're hosting and a navigation to a game you're NOT hosting?  i think we just store the host ID along with the game state.
    - when a host refreshes, the URL changes because the game ID.  that's kind of weird, but i can't think of any other way to do this w/o a server.
  - when a game finishes, let a watcher host a new game and all existing participants become watchers.
+ - handle "Error: Lost connection to server".
+Happens if the server goes down.
+Current game will continue just fine, because peers retain P2P connection, but they are no longer discoverable after the server comes back online.
+So make them reregister with the server once it's back.